-Of course there will be no information on it yet, because you haven't added anything, but where it says "Sorry, there are no pages to view", you will eventually see a list of the observations you have made in chronological order.
+Of course there will be no information on it yet, because you haven't added anything, but where it says "There are currently no observations on this page", you will eventually see a list of the observations you have made in chronological order.

 You can't start off by clicking that tempting 'Add Observation' button because it will remind you that there are no children to add an observation for, so the first thing to do is to begin to add some initial data, to customise this blank canvas to your own setting.
 Here's how to start.

 Access the main setting management area by clicking on The Admin shown at (1) below.

 A drop down box will appear with a number of options.
 Select (2), 'Control Panel'.

 You'll then find yourself at a different screen with a number of different options in a set of tabs down the left hand side.
 Clicking on (1) 'Settings' will cause that list to expand.

 Those are for setting related options, for example which assessment pickers are active on Tapestry.
 Generally those options won't be changed regularly, but will be needed to set up and customised your setting.